Education (Pastoral Care of International Students) Code of Practice 2016

 Student Withdrawal - Student Termination

-If a student chooses to withdraw, Endeavour School must be notified in writing by the parents prior to the student’s last day, giving the date of the final day of attendance and the reason for leaving.
+If a student chooses to withdraw before the completion date as stated on their Offer of Place, Endeavour School must be notified in writing by the parents prior to the student’s last day, giving the date of the final day of attendance and the reason for leaving.

 Endeavour School may terminate the agreement in the following circumstances: